 The most complicated part of the water budget calculation likely relates to some of the arrows inside the aquifer.
 They show what happens to water that reaches the aquifer, whether from the left or right side.
 If that water is considered stored water pursuant to a storage permit, then various accounting rules come into play.
 The "bookkeeping" must consider cuts to the aquifer, annual storage and recovery, accrual of long-term storage credits, and credit recovery.
 The real challenge for me has been understanding how stored water figures into the official water budget.
-Long-term storage credits for water put into the system provide someone at some time with the right to pump water out of the aquifer.
-So, although water has been added to the aquifer through "artificial" recharge, it is off the books when considering the amount of overdraft.
+Long-term storage credits for water put into the system provide someone at some for the Tucson AMA shows over 163,000 acre feet of groundwater overdraft.
+While that year saw 56,919 of net artificial recharge, that stored water does not reduce the 2003 overdraft.